Updated: July 2022

 Guess what else is a zinc ionophore?
 Quercetin.
 That’s why it is on this list.
 Quercetin is a polyphenol and a natural anti-inflammatory and has anti-thrombotic effects (prevents blood clots frequently seen in COVID patients and COVID vaccinated individuals).
 Plus, quercetin is a zinc ionophore.
 It has been shown to inhibit the replication of certain rhinoviruses that cause the common cold.

-A recent study on 152 COVID patients concluded, “Quercetin is a safe agent and in combination with standard care, when used in early stage of viral infection, could aid in improving the early symptoms and help in preventing the severity of COVID-19 disease.”
+A recent study on 152 COVID patients concluded, “Quercetin is a safe agent and in combination with standard care when used in the early stage of viral infection, could aid in improving the early symptoms and help in preventing the severity of COVID-19 disease.”

-Unlike ivermectin and hydroxychloroquine which require a prescription, quercetin can be obtain as a nutritional supplement, though you may have to go a health food store to find it.
+Unlike ivermectin and hydroxychloroquine which require a prescription, quercetin can be obtained as a nutritional supplement, though you may have to go to a health food store to find it.
 Quercetin is found in the following foods: onions, kale, elderberry, okra, apple peels, cranberries, and asparagus.

 Take The Fight to COVID-19

 Take the above supplements to boost your immune system.
 Patients most at risk for complications from COVID-19 are the elderly (decreased immune systems), the overweight, those with diabetes, and those with hypertension.
 Exercise and eat a low glycemic diet the combination of which will help you lose weight and control your blood sugar and blood pressure improving your odds of surviving COVID-19 should you get it.
 Do not rely on COVID-19 vaccinations alone.